 * Interschool Sport: the Middle and Senior year levels play other schools in various sports (eg. netball, cricket, basketball and football at a variety of different venues)

-At Myrniong Primary School, Science is a valued specialist area, ensuring all students (Foundation to Grade 6) gain a grounding in Biology, Chemical, Earth and Space Sciences and Physical Science.
+At Myrniong Primary School, STEM is a valued specialist area, ensuring all students (Foundation to Grade 6) gain a grounding in Biology, Chemical, Earth and Space Sciences and Physical Science.
 Lessons provide opportunities for students to develop an understanding of important scientific concepts and processes, the practices used to develop scientific knowledge, the contribution of science to our culture and society, and its applications in our lives.
 We support students to develop the scientific knowledge, understandings and skills to make informed decisions about local, national and global issues and to participate, if they so wish, in science-related careers.
 Students are provided with opportunities to work collaboratively in teams or individually to make sense of our world by exploring the unknown, investigating universal mysteries, making predictions and solving problems.

 In the Japanese program at Myrniong Primary School, students develop Japanese language skills through their participation in a range of activities such as games, songs, dance and use of technology.
 Students learn to greet, introduce themselves, have simple conversations and use commonly used phrases to create role-plays.